Alas Poor Yagan

-Alas Poor Yagan is an editorial cartoon, drawn by Dean Alston and published in The West Australian newspaper on 6 September 1997.
-It consists of a panel of eight drawings of Noongar activist Ken Colbung speaking to a group of three Indigenous Australian children.
-The cartoon's content offended many Australians, and resulted in a complaint of racism to the Human Rights and Equal Opportunity Commission.
-The commission eventually ruled that the cartoon made inappropriate references to Noongar beliefs but did not breach the Racial Discrimination Act 1975.
-This ruling was subsequently upheld on appeal to the Federal Court of Australia.
+Alas Poor Yagan is an editorial cartoon created by Dean Alston and published in the Australian newspaper The West Australian on 6 September 1997.
+The cartoon, consisting of eight panels featuring Noongar activist Ken Colbung and three Indigenous Australian children, sparked controversy due to its content, leading to a racial discrimination complaint lodged with the Human Rights and Equal Opportunity Commission.
+The commission ruled that while the cartoon made inappropriate references to Noongar beliefs, it did not violate the Racial Discrimination Act 1975.
+The commission's ruling, which found the cartoon to be an "artistic work" published "reasonably and in good faith", has been the subject of academic debate, with some commentators expressing concern about the broad interpretation of the exemption provided under the Racial Discrimination Act.
+This decision was upheld upon appeal to the Federal Court of Australia.

+The cartoon was published in the wake of the return of the head of Yagan, a Noongar warrior who resisted European settlement of Western Australia, from the United Kingdom.
+The repatriation process was marked by internal conflicts within the Noongar community, which were publicly aired and even led to litigation in the Supreme Court of Western Australia.
+The cartoon was seen as critical of these conflicts and was interpreted by some as insulting aspects of Indigenous Australian culture and casting aspersions on the motives and legitimacy of Indigenous Australians with mixed racial heritage.

 Background

 Alas Poor Yagan was published shortly after the return of Yagan's head from the United Kingdom.
 Yagan was a Noongar warrior who resisted the European settlement of Western Australia.
 He was shot dead by a settler in 1833, and his head was removed and sent to the United Kingdom for display in a museum.
 In 1964, it was buried in an unmarked grave in a local cemetery.
 The Noongar community began efforts to locate and repatriate the head in 1990.
 Yagan's head was finally exhumed in September 1997, but organisation of the handover "was accompanied by a degree of sometimes undignified acrimony over who had the appropriate cultural claims, by descent, to bring the remains back".
 These conflicts within the Noongar community were publicly aired, and at one point even involved litigation in the Supreme Court of Western Australia.